ClaesBas/goacmedns/README.md

 Test if [CAA records](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) speeds up the "process"

+Eventually add dependencies with dep (just now, it's only golang.org/x/crypto/acme and github.com/miekg/dns)

 ## Known problems

-If listen's IP not defined (like ":53053") the DNS service not send answers from localhost
+If listen's IP not defined (like ":53053") the DNS service does not send answers from localhost

 ## Credits